 Regardless of the plight of Korean sunscreens, they are still by far very effective.
 People still prefer Korean sunscreens because of their formulations, elegance and comfort felt on the skin.
 A fair comparison to Western formulations of sunscreens would bring certain factors to light.

-Difference between Western and Korean sunscreens:
+Difference between American and Korean Sunscreen:

 What the FDA is doing about Korean Sunscreens